sql-machine-learning/elasticdl/docs/designs/ps_design.md

 - Communication load between workers and parameter servers will be balanced.
 More parameter servers usually means more network bandwidth.
 - Model optimization could be parallelized on multiple parameter servers.

 In addition, we want to launch machine learning jobs in a Kubernetes supported cluster.
 The pods in Kubernetes are scheduled with priority, and could be preempted at any time.
 At the same time, hardware failure problem is also nonnegligible in a large scale distributed system.
-Here, We introduce another role called master to watch the status of worker pods and parameter server pods.
+Here, we introduce another role called master to watch the status of worker pods and parameter server pods.
 It calls Kubernetes API to start or relaunch worker pods and optionally parameter server pods, and scheduling tasks to worker pods.

-In conclusion, a high preformance parameter server architecture with scalability and fault-tolerance is needed.
+In conclusion, a high preformance distributed parameter server architecture with scalability and fault-tolerance is needed.

 Following is the overview architecture diagram: